 You can start your degree in October, January, April or July each year.
 We strongly recommend that you make your application as early as possible.

 The deadline for UK and EU applicants who wish to start in October 2015 is 8th July 2015.
 University and AHRC CHASE studentships deadline was on Wednesday 14 January 2015.
 Please see the Studentships webage for the application deadlines for other studentships.

 International applicants should familiarise themselves with any visa requirements and note that they will need to pay UEA a £2000 deposit three months before their start date.
 Applicants should therefore apply approximately four months before their desired starting date, in order to allow time for their application to be processed.

 Find out more about English language requirements for international students.

-For further information on specific Schools of study and the postgraduate degrees they offer please see the school links on the right of this page.
+For further information on specific Schools of study and the postgraduate degrees they offer, see the school links under 'Faculties and Schools' at the top of this page.
 The PGR Directors and individual academics in each School of study welcome research enquiries.

 For general enquiries please contact the Postgraduate Research Office (tel. +44 (0)1603 591709).